Roving through the Air on Titan with Dragonfly

 Biographical Sketch:

-Professor Barnes studies the physics of planets and planetary systems.
-He uses NASA spacecraft data to study planets that orbit stars other than the Sun.
-He also studies the composition and nature of the surface of Saturn's moon Titan.
-He is deputy principal investigator on the Dragonfly mission proposal to NASA, which would send a robotic rotorcraft lander to explore Titan.
+Barnes studies the physics of planets and planetary systems.
+He uses NASA spacecraft data to study planets that orbit stars other than the Sun and the composition and nature of the surface of Saturn's moon Titan.
+He is Deputy Principal Investigator on the Dragonfly NASA space mission, which will land a robotic rotorcraft on Titan in 2034.

 Biophysics